reyestech/Splunk-Ransomware/README.md

 Ransomware 203: (Pictures 2.2-2.5)  <br />
 What was the first suspicious domain visited by we8105desk on 24 August 2016? <br />
 - <b> We already have the FQDNs sorted by time in the query, and we now know the time of the attack.
-- <b> We can follow the timeline in the query until we see the first suspicious domain.
+We can follow the timeline in the query until we encounter the first suspicious domain.
 - <b> Since we suspect these FQDNs could be malicious, let's return to them.
 Our Sandbox Container.
 - <b> Here, we can head to the link to inspect the website.
 - <b> Use a URL analyzer to look past the network traffic of the FQDN for future use.